 From unspoiled landscapes to clean waterways and fresh mountain air, Western Montana’s Glacier Country boasts some of nature’s finest, pure and simple.
 We’re committed to preserving our wild places and respecting the land, our small towns, and all our inhabitants by making minimal impact and adopting Leave No Trace policies.
 We take outdoor ethics—and indoor ones, too—seriously, and we implore our visitors to do the same, so we can stay this way for generations to come.

-Montana has begun a gradual reopening of businesses, many businesses are still closed or have limited hours.
+Montana is in Phase Two of Reopening.
+Many businesses are still closed or have limited hours.
+Additionally, face coverings are mandatory in indoor public spaces and outdoors when social distancing is not possible.
 If you have questions or concerns about a future trip you have planned, our team and on-line visitor resources are fully operational and can be reached during normal business hours.
 You can also check glaciermt.com for the latest.

 Respecting animals while wildlife watching helps keep both them and you safe.
 Stay the recommended distance away from all wildlife—at least 100 yards from bears and 25 yards away from all other animals.
 Do not feed them or put yourself or others in danger trying to get that perfect selfie with a mountain goat.